How much do you know about chocolate candy? We’ve got some sweet nuggets of information for you to nibble on …

 - Americans, on average, each consume about 12 pounds of chocolate per year.

-- More than 58 million pounds of chocolate candy is sold during Valentine’s week.
+- More than 58 million pounds of chocolate candy is sold during Valentine’s week (That’s more than the weight of the steel used to build New York City’s Chrysler building!)
 But Halloween takes the top spot as the #1 chocolate candy holiday: 90 million pounds of chocolate candy is sold during Halloween week.

 - Milton Hershey of Lancaster, Pennsylvania, introduced the first Hershey milk chocolate bar in 1900.
 He started his candy-making business at just 18 years old.

 - The Baby Ruth™ candy bar was first sold in 1920, named for President Grover Cleveland’s daughter, not the famous baseball player, as many believe.

 - Hershey’s Kisses™ first made their debut in their familiar foil wrappers in 1906.

 - The Snickers™ bar was named for a favorite horse owned by the Mars family.